Brandon Scott: Transportation

 In June 2021, Scott announced his opposition to a proposal to construct a Maglev connecting Baltimore and Washington, D.C., delivering a letter to the Maryland Department of Planning urging them to reject the project.

 In September 2021, Scott criticized the state's proposed transportation budget, which included $500 million in investments for the Purple Line in Prince George's County, for not including enough funding for infrastructure projects in Baltimore.
-In order to help prioritize projects in the city, Scott created The Mayor’s Office of Infrastructure Development in June of 2022 and appointed Matthew Garbark to head the department.
+In order to help prioritize projects in the city, Scott created The Mayor's Office of Infrastructure Development in June 2022 and appointed Matthew Garbark to head the department.

 In November 2021, Scott joined President Joe Biden in a visit to the Port of Baltimore, where he hailed the Infrastructure Investment and Jobs Act as a plan to rebuild America and create "good-paying, union jobs."

-In April 2022, Scott launched the "Lets Ride to Work" program, which is a partnership between Mayor's Office of Employment Development and Lyft which is being funded by the American Rescue Plan Act.
+In April 2022, Scott launched the "Let's Ride to Work" program, which is a partnership between Mayor's Office of Employment Development and Lyft which is being funded by the American Rescue Plan Act.
 The program would allow newly employed workers up to 40 free rides to and from work.

+Scott was notified of the Francis Scott Key Bridge collapse minutes after the collision on March 26, 2024.
+Talking to reporters in the hours following the incident, Scott emphasized that rescue operations were his top priority.
+Scott received national media attention during the event, prompting a rise in racist remarks directed towards him on social media.

 Personal life

-Scott is unmarried and lives in Frankford, Baltimore.
-He has a cat named Madam Scarlet and a dog named Lord Grogu.
-His previous dog, Sir Charles of Baltimore, died from congestive heart failure in December 2020.
+Scott became engaged to his girlfriend, Hana Pugh, on December 25, 2023.
+Their first child was born the following day.
+They married on August 11, 2024.
+In September 2024, Scott and his wife announced that they were expecting a second child, a baby girl, who was born on March 8, 2025.
+Scott lives in Frankford, Baltimore.